cmsc430/assign01/racket.md

 still used for this purpose, but has also served as a major research platform for programming language research and has been used in several notable industrial projects.
-It is unique in its metaprogramming facilities, making it a plaform suitable for langauge engineering and prototyping.
+It is unique in its metaprogramming facilities, making it a platform suitable for language engineering and prototyping.

 ## Examples